Self-Hosted LLMs: GPU Selection, Benchmarks, VRAM Requirements & Hosting Guide

 <5 minSupport response, 24/7

-VRAM is the hard ceiling.
-If the model doesn't fit, no other spec matters.
-The table below uses a 14B parameter model as reference.
+VRAM is the top LLM GPU requirement — the hard ceiling for any self-hosted LLM.
+If the model doesn't fit in VRAM, no other spec matters.
+The VRAM requirements below use a 14B parameter model as reference — scale proportionally for larger models.

 Note on Q4_K_M (Ollama default): to avoid the significant quality degradation of pure 4-bit quantization, Ollama uses a "mixed precision" approach — core weights at 6-bit, less critical weights at 4-bit.
 This keeps quality loss minimal while keeping a 35B model at approximately 22–23 GB VRAM.